FilipinoGambino/FilipinoGambino.github.io/_posts/2022-06-05-combined-arms-part-1.md

     <img src="https://filipinogambino.github.io/ngorichs/assets/images/baseline_wandb.jpg">
 </p>

-Unsurprisingly it didn't perform all that well after ~20 million steps.
+Unsurprisingly this baseline didn't perform all that well after ~20 million steps.
 It looks like it could go up a little more with more training, but I think it's time to move on to a different architecture.
-In the [next post](https://filipinogambino.github.io/ngorichs/blog/combined-arms-part-2/) I'll be building a convolutional neural network along with some embeddings.
+In the [next post](https://filipinogambino.github.io/ngorichs/blog/combined-arms-part-2/) I'll be building a convolutional neural network along with some embeddings to differentiate the different types of agents.